SoleneRichard0/Valuable-knowledge/Critical_thinking.md

 ## Reference
-Book : Factfulness, H ans Rosling
+Book :
+* Factfulness, Hans Rosling : Read -> Will need to focus on 1 to 2 point at the time a trying to incorporate them in my work.
+* Thinking fast & Slow, Danieal Khneman : To read